 As a CEO, you’re likely in the habit of giving timely, direct feedback to members of your team.
 But in many cases, the spirit of the feedback fits a larger context, and it would be useful to a wider audience.

 As social media marketers say, “Never waste a good conversation by having it in private.”
 If the advice you’re giving internally is relevant to the rest of the world, write it up as general advice and publish it.
 This lets the rest of the company read it, as well as job candidates and sales prospects.
+Some of your team may decide to share it.
+That kind of employee engagement can do wonders for the reach of the content.

 11. Use internal conversations to drive topics for the blog.